 Control Description State Sampling Rate Enter the sampling rate.
-This is used to set the sampling rate of the AWG.
-Enabled for the AWG online and offline versions.
-Interleave On/Off If the Interleave option is on, AWG will output the signal fro Interleave channel.
+This is used Enabled for the AWG on to set the sampling rate of the AWG. offline versions.
+Interleave On/Off If the Interleave option is on, the AWG will output the signal from the Interleave channel.
+Enabled when AWG has Opt 06.
 Zeroing This option allows you to handle each waveform as RZ (Return to Zero) or NRZ (Non Return to Zero).
 This option is enabled only if the Interleave option is enabled and set to On.